duhmurillo/wppbotpython/README.md

 2. Clone WppBotPython.py in C:\WppBotPython
 3. Open the terminal in C:\WppBotPython and run: *pyinstaller --onefile --console .\WppBotPython.py*
 4. Wait executable generation and add new archives in C:\WppBotPython -> phones.txt | messages.txt | company_name.txt
+5. Configure phones.txt, messages.txt and company_name.txt
-5. open C:\WppBotPython\dist and open WppBotPython.exe
+6. Open C:\WppBotPython\dist and open WppBotPython.exe

 # How to Configure -> phones.txt
 The phones archive should to have a list of WhatsApp phone numbers with DDD + number, e.g: